BIG EAST Conference History

 Conference and National Championships

 The conference crowns champions in 22 sports.
-Men's basketball teams have earned 45 NCAA invitations in nine tournaments since 2014, averaging more than five per season.
+Men's basketball teams have earned 50 NCAA invitations in ten tournaments since 2014, averaging five per season.

 BIG EAST men's basketball programs have enjoyed extraordinary success.
 UConn has captured NCAA Championship crowns in 2024, 2023, 2014, 2011, 2004 and 1999.
 Villanova has won national titles in 2018, 2016 and 1985.
 Georgetown and Marquette also have won the national championship.
 Butler, DePaul, Providence, St. John's and Seton Hall have all reached the Final Four.
 The BIG EAST placed three men's basketball teams in the 1985 Final Four — Georgetown, St. John's and Villanova — still the only occurrence in NCAA history.